russmckendrick/testing-something/README.md

-# Ansible GitHub Action Testing
+# Testing Something for a blog post

+Nothing to see here 😄